 - The melted butter/cinnamon sugar coating could be seen as the linen in which Christ’s body was wrapped for burial.

-- The crescent roll dough signifies the tomb.
+- The crescent roll or biscuit dough signifies the tomb.

 - After baking, the marshmallow magically evaporates (leaving behind it’s lovely sticky sweetness), a representation of the empty tomb on that third day.

 I love how I can make this recipe with my kiddos and talk about the Easter story with them at the same time.
 I cannot wait to make these this Easter, and I hope you’ll give them a try as well!

 And there you have it!
 These are the most commonly served Easter menu items, and I thought it was pretty neat delving into the history of all of them.